Nico Ali Walsh: Professional career

-Walsh faced Jeremiah Yeager on January 29, 2022, on the undercard of the WBC super featherweight title eliminator between Robson Conceicao and Xavier Martinez.
+Walsh faced Jeremiah Yeager on January 29, 2022, on the undercard of the WBC super featherweight title eliminator between Robson Conceição and Xavier Martinez.
 He won the fight by a second-round technical knockout.

-Walsh faced Alejandro Ibarra on April 30, 2022, on the undercard of the WBC and WBO super featherweight unification between Shakur Stevenson and Oscar Valdez.
-He won the fight via 1st round knockout.
+Walsh faced Alejandro Ibarra on April 30, 2022, on the undercard of the WBC and WBO super featherweight unification between Shakur Stevenson and Óscar Valdez.
+He won the fight via 1st-round knockout.
 Walsh also said he hoped to stay active and fight again before he hit a year in professional boxing.

 Walsh fought again against Reyes Sanchez as Walsh did not like how he performed against him, as he thought the fight was close (one of the judges thought the fight was a draw, resulting in a majority decision).
 Walsh knocked out Reyes Sanchez in the second round at Pechanga Arena in San Diego, California.

+Thrilla in Manila: The 50th Anniversary

+In August 2025, Walsh was announced to be participating in the commemorative event billed as "Thrilla in Manila: the 50th Anniversary" or "Thrilla in Manila II" that commemorates the historic Thrilla in Manila clash between Walsh's grandfather Muhammad Ali and Joe Frazier.
+He is scheduled against Thai boxer Kittisak Klinson on October 29, 2025, at Araneta Coliseum in Quezon City, Philippines.